 The Folklore Trio, piano, violin and cello, gave the very much appreciated program of the Women's Club at the meeting at the Inn on Monday afternoon, March 6.
-The program was an unusually interesting and novel one, com sisting as it did of folk songs of Denmark, Sweden, Germany.
-Bohemia, Serbia, Japan, China, Wales, Ireland and America.
+The program was an unusually interesting and novel one, consisting as it did of folk songs of Denmark, Sweden, Germany, Bohemia, Serbia, Japan, China, Wales, Ireland and America.
 In the last named there were two kinds of folk songs, those of the negro and those of the creole.
 All of this music has been especially transcribed for the group by the pianist of the organization, William Lyndon Wright, director of music at New York University.
+The program was both charming at New York University.
 The program was both charming and instructive.
-The trio presented the songs in instrumental form, preceded by a word of explanation by Mr Wright as to the text or plot of the songs and matter of historical interest connected with them and in some cases d amusing anecdotes of his experiences in collecting them Beside Mr. Wright the other members of the trio are WI liam G. Jones, violin, head of the violin department at the Music School Settlement, and Charles Prescott Poore, cella a resident of Forest Hills.
+The trio presented the songs in instrumental form, preceded by a word of explanation by Mr. Wright as to the text or plot of the songs and matter of historical interest connected with them and in some cases of amusing anecdotes of his experiences in collecting them.
+Beside Mr. Wright the other members of the trio are William G. Jones, violin, head of the violin department at the Music School Settlement, and Charles Prescott Poore, cello, a resident of Forest Hills.